MohamedHussien991999/Network_Programming/README.md

 # Network_Programming
-This reop contains tha labs  of the Network Programming  and the game  that each student should to make in faculty .
-1.Simple server-client chat
+This reop contains tha labs  of the Network Programming  and the game  that each student should to make in faculty .\n 1.Simple server-client chat
 2.Concurrent client-client chat
 3. TicTacToe game using tkinter